insarlab/MintPy/docs/CONTRIBUTING.md

 + Each pull request should consist of a **small** and logical collection of changes.
 + Larger changes should be broken down into smaller components and integrated separately.
 + Describe what your PR changes and why this is a good thing.
 Be as specific as you can.
-The PR description is how we keep track of the changes made to the project over time.
-+ Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`, IDE project files, etc).
++ Do not commit changes to files that are irrelevant to your feature or bugfix (_e.g._: `.gitignore`, IDE project files, etc.).
 + Write descriptive commit messages.
-Chris Beams has a [guide](https://chris.beams.io/posts/git-commit/) on how to write good commit messages.
+Chris Beams has a [guide on writing good commit messages](https://chris.beams.io/posts/git-commit/).
 + Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.

 Some things that will increase the chance that your pull request is accepted quickly: